 Remember that the best way to combat workplace negativity is to keep it from occurring in the first place.

-- Provide opportunities for people to make decisions about and control and/or influence their own job.
+Provide opportunities for people to make decisions about and control and influence their job.
 The single most frequent cause of workplace negativity is traceable to a manager or the organization making a decision about a person’s work without their input.
 Almost any decision that excludes the input of the person doing the work is perceived as negative.

 Make opportunities available for people to express their opinion about workplace policies and procedures.
 Recognize the impact of changes in such areas as work hours, pay, benefits, assignment of overtime hours, comp pay, dress codes, office location, job requirements, and working conditions.
 These factors are closest to the mind, heart and physical presence of each individual.
 Changes to these can cause serious negative responses.
 Provide timely, proactive responses to questions and concerns.

 Treat people as adults with fairness and consistency.
 Avoid favoritism by applying the same standard of accountability and system of rewards on all employees.
 Develop and publicize workplace policies and procedures that organize work effectively.
 Apply them consistently.

 Treat your employees as if they are trustworthy and worthy of your respect—because they are.
 Start from a position of trust when you hire a new employee.
 Verify their performance, truthfulness, and contribution over time to confirm your original position.
 Do not start from a position of believing that people must earn your trust.
 That positioning ensures that negativity will take over in your workplace.
 Employees have radar machines and they are constantly scoping out their work environment.
 If you don't trust them they will know you don't.